RetroDECK/ES-DE/THEMES.md

 ## Debugging during theme development

-If you are writing a theme it's recommended to launch ES-DE with the `--debug` flag from a terminal window.
+If you are writing a theme it's recommended to enable the _Debug mode_ setting from the _Other settings_ menu or to launch ES-DE with the `--debug` flag from a terminal window.
 You can also pass the `--resolution` flag to avoid having the application window fill the entire screen.
-By doing so, you can read error messages directly in the terminal window without having to open the es_log.txt file.
-You can also reload the current gamelist or system view with `Ctrl+r` if the `--debug` flag has been set.
-There is also support for highlighting the size and position of each image and animation element by using the `Ctrl+i` key combination and likewise to highlight each text element by using the `Ctrl+t` keys.
-Again, both of these require that ES-DE has been launched with the `--debug` command line option, for example:
+By doing so you can read error messages directly in the terminal window without having to open the es_log.txt file.
+With debug mode enabled you can also reload the current gamelist or system view with `Ctrl + r` and you can highlight the size and position of each image and animation element by using the `Ctrl + i` key combination.
+Likewise you can highlight each text element via `Ctrl + t`.

+Here's an example of launching ES-DE in debug mode at a limited resolution, which will make it run in a window:
 ```
 emulationstation --debug --resolution 1280 720
 ```

 Enforcement of a correct theme configuration is quite strict, and most errors will abort the theme loading, leading to an unthemed system.
 In each such situation the log output will be very clear of what happened, for instance:
 ```
-Jan 28 17:17:30 Error:  ThemeData::parseElement(): "/home/myusername/.emulationstation/themes/mythemeset-es-de/theme.xml": Property "origin" for element "image" has no value defined (system "collections", theme "custom-collections")
+Jan 28 17:17:30 Error:  ThemeData::parseElement(): "/home/myusername/.emulationstation/themes/mytheme-es-de/theme.xml": Property "origin" for element "image" has no value defined (system "collections", theme "custom-collections")
 ```

-Note that an unthemed system means precisely that, the specific system where the error occured will be unthemed but not necessarily the entire theme set.
+Note that an unthemed system means precisely that, the specific system where the error occured will be unthemed but not necessarily the entire theme.
 The latter can still happen if the error is global such as a missing variable used by all XML files or an error in a file included by all XML files.
-The approach is to only untheme relevant sections of the theme set to be able to pinpoint precisely where the problem lies.
+The approach is to only untheme relevant sections of the theme to be able to pinpoint precisely where the problem lies.

 Sanitization for valid data format and structure is done in this manner, but verification that property values are actually correct (or reasonable) is handled by the individual component that takes care of creating and rendering the specific theme element.
 What happens in many instances is that a warning log entry is created and the invalid property is reset to its default value.
 So for these situations, the system will not become unthemed.
 Here's an example where a badges element accidentally had its horizontalAlignment property set to _leftr_ instead of _left_:
 ```